meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-pattern-import.md

 subcommand: import
 ---

-# mesheryctl pattern import
+# meshplayctl pattern import

-Import a Meshery design
+Import a Meshplay design

 ## Synopsis

-		Import Helm Charts, Kubernetes Manifest, Docker Compose or Meshery designs by passing remote URL or local file system path to the file.
+		Import Helm Charts, Kubernetes Manifest, Docker Compose or Meshplay designs by passing remote URL or local file system path to the file.
 Source type must be provided.

-		YAML and TGZ (with helm only) format of file is accepted, if you are importing Meshery Design OCI file format is also supported
+		YAML and TGZ (with helm only) format of file is accepted, if you are importing Meshplay Design OCI file format is also supported

 		If you are providing remote URL, it should be a direct URL to a downloadable file.
 		For example, if the file is stored on GitHub, the URL should be 'https://raw.githubusercontent.com/path-to-file'.

 <pre class='codeblock-pre'>
 <div class='codeblock'>
-mesheryctl pattern import [flags]
+meshplayctl pattern import [flags]

 </div>
 </pre>